Stefan1612/Nft-MarketplaceV2/README.md

 ## Status

-The NFT Marketplace is currently running and fully functional on Rinkeby at
+The NFT Marketplace is currently running and fully functional on Goerli at

 1. NFT Market: